powclock/python-firmware/README.md

 EOF
 ```

+If you don't interact with the PowClock during 10 minutes, it will reboot.

 ## Aditional configurations

 You can refer to config.py to see which additional configurations can be changed.
 No config validation is performed, so take care while modifying them.
 These additional configs can be useful: